History of Bratislava: After World War II

-After the fall of Communism
+Capital of independent Slovakia

-In November 1989 the city became one of the centres of the Velvet Revolution; Alexander Dubček held his first speech in the city since 1970, and (one day before demonstrations in Prague), Slovak students rallied against the Communist regime on 16 November 1989; further demonstrations would follow.
+In November 1989, the city became one of the centres of the Velvet Revolution; Alexander Dubček held his first speech in the city since 1970, and (one day before demonstrations in Prague), Slovak students rallied against the Communist regime on 16 November 1989; further demonstrations would follow.
 The first non-Communist political party, "Public Against Violence" (Verejnosť proti násiliu, VPN) was established on 21 November.

 During the late 1980s and early 1990s, Bratislava was plagued by a rise in criminality.
-From 6 October 1990 to 16 July 1991 Bratislava had two active serial killers – Ondrej Rigo and Jozef Slovák.
+From 6 October 1990 to 16 July 1991, Bratislava had two active serial killers – Ondrej Rigo and Jozef Slovák.

-In 1991 the factory of the automaker Volkswagen was founded in Bratislava (until 1994 as a joint venture with the Bratislavské automobilové závody); the fourth bridge over the Danube, Most Lafranconi, was built.
-On 17 July 1992 the Declaration of Independence of the Slovak Nation was adopted by the Slovak National Council (called National Council of the Slovak Republic since 1994).
-Six days later the prime ministers of the two constituent republics of Czechoslovakia agree to split the country into two independent states; the Constitution of Slovakia was adopted 1 September and signed at Bratislava Castle 3 September.
-After the Dissolution of Czechoslovakia in 1992 the city was declared the capital of independent Slovakia.
+In 1991, the factory of the automaker Volkswagen was founded in Bratislava (until 1994 as a joint venture with the Bratislavské automobilové závody); the fourth bridge over the Danube, Most Lafranconi, was built.
+On 17 July 1992, the Declaration of Independence of the Slovak Nation was adopted by the Slovak National Council (called National Council of the Slovak Republic since 1994).
+Six days later, the prime ministers of the two constituent republics of Czechoslovakia agreed to split the country into two independent states; the Constitution of Slovakia was adopted on 1 September and signed at Bratislava Castle on 3 September.
+After the dissolution of Czechoslovakia in 1992, the city was declared the capital of independent Slovakia.